Volodymyr Shcherbytsky: Russification

 His rule of the Ukrainian Soviet Socialist Republic was characterized by the expanded policies of re-centralisation and suppression of Soviet dissidents, accompanied by a broad assault on Ukrainian culture and intensification of Russification.
 During Shcherbytsky's rule mass arrests were carried out that incarcerated any member of the intelligentsia that dared to dissent from official state policies.
 The expirations of political prisoners' sentences were increasingly followed by re-arrest and new sentences on charges of criminal activity.
 Incarceration in psychiatric institutions became a new method of political repression.
-Ukrainian language press, scholarly and cultural organisations which had flourished under Shcherbytsky's predecessor Shelest were repressed by Shcherbytsky.
+Ukrainian language press, scholarly, and cultural organisations which had flourished under Shcherbytsky's predecessor Shelest were repressed by Shcherbytsky.
 Shcherbytsky also made a point of speaking Russian at official functions while Shelest spoke Ukrainian in public events.
-In an October 1973 speech to fellow party members Shcherbytsky stated that as an "internationalist" Ukrainians were meant to "express feelings of friendship and brotherhood to all people of our country but first of all against the great Russian people, their culture, their language - the language of the Revolution, of Lenin, the language of international intercourse and unity".
+In an October 1973 speech to fellow party members Shcherbytsky stated that as an "internationalists", Ukrainians were meant to "express feelings of friendship and brotherhood to all people of our country but first of all to the great Russian people, their culture, their language - the language of the Revolution, of Lenin, the language of international intercourse and unity".
 Shcherbytsky also claimed that "the worst enemy of the Ukrainian people" is "Ukrainian bourgeois nationalism and also international Zionism".
 During Shcherbytsky's rule, Ukrainian-language education was greatly scaled back.

-Shcherbytsky also took aim at the usage of Ukrainian.
-Under his leadership, all meetings of the KPU were conducted in Russian, and Ukrainian education was further Russified.
-By the time of Brezhnev's death, fewer books had been published in Ukrainian throughout his rule than during the rule of Stalin, a process owed in part to Shcherbytsky.
+Shcherbytsky diminished the degree of official usage of Ukrainian.
+Under his leadership, all meetings of the CPU were conducted in Russian, and Ukrainian education was further Russified.
+By the time of Brezhnev's death, fewer books had been published in Ukrainian throughout his rule than during the rule of Stalin, a result owed in part to Shcherbytsky.
+However, despite Shcherbytsky's stance against all forms of Ukrainian nationalism and his break with the explicit pro-Ukrainian politics of Shelest, he still broadly "defended the use of the Ukrainian language, promoted Ukraine’s particular interests, and defended certain aspects of Ukrainian culture, such as Shevchenko’s poetry".